 Application of this policy

-This policy applies to all Victorian government schools, school staff, external practitioners and volunteers working closely with students.
+The Restraint and Seclusion Policy and applies to all Victorian government schools, school staff, external practitioners and volunteers working closely with students.
 Schools must ensure non-school Department staff working with students are provided with a link to this policy.

 Schools must not develop local policies to replace this one.